FormidableLabs/freactal/README.md

 This pattern allows you to co-locate your code by feature, rather than by function.
 In other words, if you're rolling out a new feature for your application, all of that new code - UI, state, effects, etc - can go in one place, rather than scattered across your code-base.

 Because of this, refactoring becomes easier.
 Want to move a component to a different part of your application?
 Just move the directory and update the import from the parents.
 What if this component accesses parent state?
-If that parent is still an anscestor, you don't have to change a thing.
+If that parent is still an ancestor, you don't have to change a thing.
 If it's not, moving that state to a more appropriate place should be part of the refactor anyway.

 But one word of warning: accessing parent state can be powerful, and very useful, but it also necessarily couples the child state to the parent state.
 While the coupling is a "loose" coupling, it still may introduce complexity that should be carefully thought-out.